hubor0/Monkey-Machine/README.md

 Monkey Machine Tower
 </h1>

-### Adds a new Boxer Monkey Tower, a new Primary Tower that uses quick melee attacks to pop Bloons!
+### Adds a new Monkey Machine Tower, a new Support Tower that uses both Melee and Ranged attacks to pop Bloons!

 This tower Contains:
 * 15 Complete Upgrades